 If the project involves a stream for which a specific aquatic life use designation found in Chapter 3745-1 of the Administrative Code has not been made, data sufficient to determine the existing aquatic life use;

 A specific and detailed mitigation plan prepared in accordance with 33 C.F.R.
-Part 332 and rule 3745-1-54, including the location and proposed real estate instrument or other mechanism for protecting the property long term;
+Part 332, OAC 3745-1-54, and ORC 6111.311 through 6111.316 (ephemeral streams) including the location and proposed real estate instrument or other mechanism for protecting the property long term;

 Site photographs of water resources in accordance with OAC 3745-32-03(B)(e);